Würth: International

 Würth has been sponsor on the uniforms of referees and their assistants in La Liga, Spain's premier football league for the last several years.
 Würth has also been sponsor on the uniform for icelandic top division club Fylkir since 2017 and French top division club RC Strasbourg Alsace.

 Formula E

-For the inaugural Formula E 2014 season, a new FIA championship for electrically powered cars, Wurth Electronik became technology partner to the only German racing team, ABT Schaeffler Audi Sport.
+For the inaugural Formula E 2014 season, a new FIA championship for electrically powered cars, Würth Elektronik became technology partner to the only German racing team, ABT Schaeffler Audi Sport.
 The company's logo features on the nose of the team cars, in the pit garage, on team trucks and on all official communication.
 After the successful start of the racing season, Würth Elektronik extended its sponsorship agreement with ABT for a further three years.

 V8 Supercars

 Since the start of the 2015 season, Würth have been in a long term, strategic arrangement with V8 Supercars team, Dick Johnson Racing/Team Penske.
 The new livery was launched at the support race to the Australian Formula One Grand Prix with Marcos Ambrose as driver and Scott Pye forthwith racing in the colours in select races for the rest of the season.